GomerX/RTHW/README.md

 # RTHW
 Code written while reading the book "Learn Ruby the Hard Way."

-It is primarily not original and used under the copytight license of the original author.
+Code is mostly copied verbatim from the book so it is mostly under the copyright of the original author, Zed A. Shaw.
+I have yet to find a copyright notice for the book.

+I'm using the 3rd edition from here: http://learnrubythehardway.org/book/